 One of the most common mistakes is starting to act on attribution data before you’ve established what “before” looks like.
 If you don’t have baseline ROAS targets, CPA benchmarks, and retention rates by channel, you have no way to measure whether the decisions you’re making based on attribution are actually improving performance or just shifting numbers around.

 Spend at least 60-90 days collecting data under your new attribution model before making significant budget changes.
 The first thing you’ll likely notice is that some channels that looked strong under last-touch look considerably weaker under a multi-touch model, and vice versa.
-That can inform a hypothesis — before it informs a budget cut.

 Step 5: Treat It as a Living System